Mair-E/MilestoneProject3/README.md

         Automated Testing is use for high volume, repeatable testing to test performance.

-    I have chosen to primarily use xxx testing for my web page.
+    I have chosen to primarily use manual testing for my web page.

     ### Methods
     Validation